sujato/drafts/nikaya-introductions/nikaya-introductions-sujato/mn-introduction.md

 - **Opamma Vagga (Chapter With Similes):** All these discourses prominently feature similes.
 - **Mahāyamaka Vagga (Large Chapter With Pairs):** Paired “long” and “short” discourses.
 (The following Short Chapter With Pairs only has two sets of pairs.)
-- **Vaggas 6–10:** These collect discourses featuring certain kinds of people: householders, mendicants, wanderers, kings, and brahmins.
+- **Vaggas 6–10:** These collecpolyfill does not support modules needs to be moved out of element and into testst discourses featuring certain kinds of people: householders, mendicants, wanderers, kings, and brahmins.
 - **Vibhaṅga Vagga (Chapter on Analysis):** These discourses consist of a lengthy “analysis” of a short saying.
 - **Saḷāyatana Vagga (Chapter on the Six Senses):** These focus on the six senses.